Home/Resources/Early Development/Tips on Learning to Talk

 • Introduce pretend play with a child’s favorite doll or toy animal.
 Include it in your conversations and your play.
 “Rover wants to play too.
 Can he roll the ball with us?”

-From 15 to 18 Months
+Deeper Communication: From 15 to 18 Months

 A child will use more complex gestures to communicate with you and will continue to build her vocabulary.
-She may take your hand, walk you to the bookshelf, point to a book and say “buk” to say, “I want to read a book with you.”
+They may take your hand, walk you to the bookshelf, point to a book and say “buk” to say, “I want to read a book with you.”
 You can help your child talk with you when you:

-From 18 Months to 2 Years
+Budding Language: From 18 Months to 2 Years

 • Ask the child to help you.
 For example, ask him to put his cup on the table or to bring you his shoe.